Pretty Maps with GeoNode

 The contents section starts with a root dataset that can be used to get all datasets in a single shot and that lists all the target projections that a map can be reprojected into.

-database, and it can be configured by setting the Limited SRS list
+By default GeoServer lists all those found in the EPSG database, and it can be configured by setting the Limited SRS list in the GeoServer WMS admin page:

 <Layer>